IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+        - a:
-        a: The first number.
+                The first number.

+        - b:
-        b: The second number.
+                The second number.

 > ##### **Returns:**

+        - int:
                 The greatest common divisor of a and b.

         while(b):
             a, b = b, a % b